- Surrey permit scheme

 Surrey permit scheme

-Part 3 of the Traffic Management Act 2004 (TMA) introduced permit schemes as a different way in which activities in the public highway could be managed to improve a highway authorities ability to minimise disruption from street and road works.
+Part 3 of the Traffic Management Act 2004 (TMA) introduced Permit Schemes as a different way in which activities carried out by Statutory Undertakers and highway maintenance and improvements works in the public highway could be managed to improve a highway authorities ability to minimise disruption from these types of work.

-A permit scheme has the potential to improve management of all works on local road networks and significantly reduce unnecessary disruption to road users.
+A Permit Scheme has the potential to improve management of all works on local road networks and to significantly reduce unnecessary disruption to road users.

-Within a permit scheme, anyone carrying out works in the road will legally need to apply to us for permission, in advance of the works.
+With the exception of when works are needed in an emergency, with a Permit Scheme anyone carrying out works in the road will legally need to apply to us for permission, in advance of the works.

-As an authority, we can choose to grant a permit, apply conditions to a granted permit or decline permission for work.
+As an Authority, we can choose to Grant a Permit application, apply Conditions to a Permit application or refuse permission for work until the a more suitable time.
 Using these powers, not available under existing schemes, we can improve the management of all works on the road network and because of that reduce unnecessary disruption to road users.

-Since 11 November 2013, as the Highway Authority for the whole of Surrey, we have been using the permit scheme legislation to better manage street and road works across our 3,000 miles of road network.
+Since 11 November 2013, as the Highway Authority for the whole of Surrey, we have been using the Permit Scheme legislation to better manage road works across our 3,000 miles of road network.
 The scheme excludes the motorways and trunk roads, for which the Highways Agency is the Highway Authority.

 The objectives of the permit scheme